-- Saute' onion in an ample-sized saucepan with extra virgin olive oil.
+- Sautè the onion in an ample-sized saucepan with extra virgin olive oil.

 - When the onion turns translucent, add the diced pumpkin.
 Cook for about 10 minutes on medium fire, moving continuously.

-- Add vegetable broth, cover & cook for about 20 minutes with low fire.
+- Add the vegetable broth, cover & simmer for about 20 minutes with low fire.
 Season with salt & pepper.
-Add nutmeg.
+Add the nutmeg.

 - Use an immersion blender to puree the soup.

-- Add cream.
+- Add the cream.
 Cook 10 minutes more.
-Add thyme leaves before turning off fire.
+Add the thyme leaves before turning off the fire.